dpak11/blockchain/README.md

 # Blockchain

-Blockchain web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.
+Simple web application that distributes `blockchain` between registered users, and manages transaction records, thereby eliminating the need of a central Server for storing Blockchain, transaction details in any form.

-> Status: Work-in-progress, currently in Phase-4 Development
+> Status: Work-in-progress (currently in Phase-4 Development)

-(In Phases 1 and 2 we will simply create API's for testing the core blockchain functionality.
-You will need a REST API tool like [Postman](https://www.postman.com) to test this)
+Note: In Phases 1 and 2 we simply create API's for testing the core blockchain functionality using REST API tool like [Postman](https://www.postman.com).

+Phase-3 will contain a basic UI that will allow user to submit data into blockchain through browser.
+We start implementing Decentralisation in this phase where registered users can download and upload validated blockchains into the network.

+Phase-4 is where we fill up the remaining parts of decentralisation and allow manual selection of individual user IDs to transfer amount between users.

 ### Phase-1 :